-SECTION R326 METHANE REDUCTION MEASURES
+[W] SECTION R329 METHANE REDUCTION MEASURES

-R326.1 Applicability.
-This section applies to all construction activities on or within 1,000 feet (305 m) of an active, closed or abandoned landfill that has been identified by the building official to be generating levels of methane gas on-site at the lower explosive limits or greater levels.
+R329.1 Applicability.
+This section applies to all construction activities on or within 1000 feet (305 m) of an active, closed or abandoned landfill (landfill zone) that has been identified by the building official to be generating levels of methane gas on-site either at or above the lower explosive limit.
 The distance shall be calculated from the location of the proposed structure to the nearest property line of the active or former landfill site.
 The building official may waive these requirements if technical studies demonstrate that dangerous amounts of methane are not present on the site.

-R326.2 Protection of structures.
-All enclosed structures to be built within the 1,000 foot (305 m) landfill zone shall be protected from potential methane migration.
-The method for insuring a structure's protection from methane shall be addressed in a report prepared by a licensed civil engineer and submitted by the applicant to the department for approval.
+R329.2 Protection of structures.
+All enclosed structures to be built within the 1000 foot (305 m) landfill zone shall be protected from potential methane migration.
+The method for protecting a structure from methane shall be identified in a report prepared by a licensed civil engineer and submitted by the applicant to the department for approval.
 The report shall contain a description of the investigation and recommendations for preventing the accumulation of explosive concentrations of methane gas within or under enclosed portions of the building or structure.
 At the time of final inspection, the civil engineer shall furnish a signed statement attesting that, to the best of the engineer's knowledge, the building or structure has been constructed in accordance with the recommendations for addressing methane gas migration.

-SECTION R327 SECURITY FROM CRIMINAL ACTIVITY
+SECURITY FROM CRIMINAL ACTIVITY

-327.1 Building entrance locks.
+R330.1 Building entrance locks.
 Building entrance doors, including garage doors, shall be capable of locking.
-They shall be equipped with a dead-locking latch bolt with at least a 1/2-inch throw which penetrates the striker not less than 1/4 inch.
+They shall be equipped with a dead-locking latch bolt with at least a $\frac{1}{2}$ inch throw that penetrates the striker not less than $\frac{1}{2}$ inch.
 Building entrance doors shall be openable from the inside without use of a key or special knowledge or effort.

-Exception: Garage-to-exterior doors may be equipped with an electronically-operated remote control device for opening and closing in lieu of a dead-locking latch bolt.
+Exception: Garage-to-exterior doors are permitted to be equipped with an electronically-operated remote control device for opening and closing in lieu of a dead-locking latch bolt.
 When garage-to-exterior doors are equipped with remote control devices, garage-to-building doors need not be capable of locking.

-327.2.
-Observation ports.
+R330.2 Observation ports.
 Every building entrance door, other than garage doors, shall have a visitor observation port or glass side light.
-Observation ports shall be installed at a height of not less than 54 inches and not more than 66 inches from the floor.
+Observation ports shall be installed at a height of not less than 54 inches (1372 mm) and not more than 66 inches (1676 mm) from the floor.

-327.3.
-Windows and sliding doors.
+R330.3 Windows and sliding doors.
 Dead bolts or other approved locking devices shall be provided on all sliding doors and openable windows.
 The lock shall be installed so that the mounting screws for the lock case are inaccessible from the outside.

-Exception: Windows whose sills are located 10 feet or more above grade, or 10 feet or more above a deck, balcony or porch that is not readily accessible from grade except through a housing unit need not have operable inside latching devices.
+Exception: Windows with sills located 10 feet (3048 mm) or more above grade, or 10 feet or more above a deck, balcony or porch that is not readily accessible from grade except through a housing unit need not have operable inside latching devices.

-327.4 Alternate security devices.
-Subject to the approval of the building official, alternate security devices may be substituted for those required by this section.
+R330.4 Alternate security devices.
+Subject to the approval of the building official, alternate security devices are permitted to be substituted for those required by this section.
 Alternate devices must have equal capability to resist illegal entry.
-The installation of the device must not conflict with other requirements of this code and other ordinances regulating the safety of exiting.
+The installation of the device shall not conflict with other requirements of this code and other ordinances regulating the safety of exiting.

-SOUND TRANSMISSION CONTROL
+SECTION R331 SOUND TRANSMISSION CONTROL

-R328.1 General.
-Wall and floor-ceiling assemblies separating dwelling units shall provide airborne sound insulation for walls, and both airborne and impact sound insulation for floor-ceiling assemblies.
+R331.1 General.
+Wall and floor-ceiling assemblies separating dwelling units shall provide sound insulation in accordance with this Section R331.